sxuwrr/jQuerryRockPaperScissorGame/README.md

 # jQuerryRockPaperScissorGame

-# make HTML CSS and JS file
+make HTML CSS and JS file

-# make sure link the file
+make sure link the file
-# then make sure put jQuerry CDN to the HTML file
-# There u have it
+then make sure put jQuerry CDN to the HTML file there u have it

-# goodluck
+goodluck